An Homage To Black Queer Culture.

 Bad girl actin’ naughty, church girl, don’t hurt nobody

-The song contains some notable interpolations, including of fame gospel group, the Clark Sisters, “Center of thy will”.
+The song contains some notable interpolations, including of “Center of thy will”, from legendary gospel group, the Clark Sisters,

 9. Virgo Growth

-Another nod to the black queer culture.
-Move alludes to the synchronized dances originally created in underground black queers’ community.
+Another obvious nod to the black queer culture.
+Move is a “voguing” song, the synchronized dances originally created in underground black queers’ community.
+Voguing is a type of dancing that including posing movement like a model (of Vogue magazine).
 It has been made mainstream by Madonna, in her song, famously titled “Vogue” (1997).

 The song features a surprising collaboration by Nigerian artist, Tems and the legendary Grace Jones.

-It is interesting to note that, when Beyoncé started teasing her new album, Drake released, a few days before Renaissance drops, a surprising electro-house project.
+It is interesting to note that, when Beyoncé started teasing her new album, Drake released, a few days before Renaissance, a surprising electro-house project.

 Media and fans alike were wondering about the odds of two of the biggest superstars, to take a similar creative direction.
-Pure artistic coincidence or they have enrolled the same producers, writers and one gave the game away?
+Pure artistic coincidence or they have enrolled the same producers?

-Now that Drake is credited as one of the producers of the album it all make sense.
-Although, Drake drew his inspiration into the current Afro-house sounds (hello Amapiano!), Beyoncé leaned toward the old-school US electro and disco scene.
+Seeing Drake being credited as one of the producers of the album, make sense.
+Although, Drake drew his inspiration into the current Afro-house sounds (especially the popular Amapiano genre).
+Beyoncé chose to lean toward the old-school US electro and disco scene.